tjingsheng/tp/docs/UserGuide.md

 <Add note on [] -> shows compulsory attributes>

 **Example**
-Let's imagine this, you want to add a localcourse to your storage since this localcourse could be a new course offered by NUS and has yet been entered in the database.
+Let's imagine this scenario, you want to add a localcourse to your storage since this localcourse could be a new course offered by NUS Computing.
 For instance, a newly offered course by NUS is CS2105 which is an Introduction to Computer Networks.
-The course is will fufil four course credits, and you would like to map this course for SEP.
+The course is will fulfil four course credits, and you would like to map this course for SEP.

 The command you would like to input: